idekerlab/auto-graph-visualizer/README.md

     * kk : kamada-kawai
         >Tomihisa Kamada and Satoru Kawai.
 An Algorithm for Drawing General Undirected Graphs.
 Information Processing Letters 31:7-15, 1989.

+* -dln : The number of display labels. (default : 20)

 ## Authors